suman560/Covid-19-infection-percentage-estimation/README.md

 extracting_file_name_from_folder.ipynb: This notebook contains the code for extracting  names of files inside folder

-training-covid-percentage.ipynb:  This notebook contains contains the code for training the model, evaluating the model on test data and creating a submission file.
+training-covid-percentage.ipynb:  This notebook contains the code for training the model, evaluating the model on test data and creating a submission file.